One of Stockholm's most chic streets. Photo: TT

 Täby Centrum shopping mall.
 Photo: TT

 Sometimes you just need a one-stop-shop where you can grab everything from clothing to electronics, home furnishings and sports equipment.
-With its 160 stores and light and airy atmosphere, Täby Centrum is one of Stockholm's more pleasant mega malls, with shops including chic design brand Tiger, a large Apple store and Clas Ohlson, where you can source everything from lightbulbs to drills.
+Mall of Scandinavia is Sweden's biggest shopping centre (take the commuter train or bus to Solna).
+A visit here is an experience in itself and a must-do for the dedicated shopper, but if you're looking for something smaller and less stressful, then Täby Centrum is one of Stockholm's more pleasant mega malls, with shops including chic design brand Tiger, a large Apple store and Clas Ohlson, where you can source everything from lightbulbs to drills.
 This is also a handy beauty spot -- the Brow Bar offers threading and Lyko is the place to go for a top haircut or colour.

 Other large shopping centres on the outskirts of the capital include Heron City (where you can also go bowling, watch a movie or choose from a wide range of chain restaurants), Liljeholmstorget in Liljeholmen (which is close to a lake and picnic area if you're sick of being indoors) and Farsta Centrum (which includes several outdoor cafes and is close to Farsta Strand, a popular swimming spot).